Alfredo De Vido

-Alfredo De Vido is an architect and author in New York City.
-He is known for his residential projects.
-His work also includes the 1993 renovation of the Queens Theatre in the Park.
+Alfredo De Vido (March 19, 1932 – March 19, 2025) was an architect and author in New York City.
+He is known for his residential projects, mostly constructed on the East Coast of the United States.

+Born in Brooklyn to Edoardo and Maria De Vido, who had immigrated from Italy several years previously, De Vido studied at Carnegie Tech and Princeton University, including under Buckminster Fuller.
+His education was interrupted by service in the U.S. Navy, stationed at Atsugi Naval Air Station in Japan, and after completing his graduate degree, he worked for Walter Gropius in Rome, before returning to New York to join MacFadyen and Knowles.
+Eventually, that partnership split up, and De Vido joined MacFadyen as a partner.
+When MacFadyen retired, the firm continued as Alfredo De Vido & Associates.

+His work also includes the 1993 renovation of the Queens Theatre in the Park, the theater that is now Filene Center at Wolf Trap National Park for the Performing Arts in Washington, D.C., and the Mann Center for the Performing Arts (formerly Robin Hood Dell West) in Philadelphia.

 Musician Mitch Miller hired him for the Green Briar development in the town of Somers, New York.
 De Vido's design work was part of the Weekend Utopia: The Modern Beach House on Eastern Long Island, 1960-1973, exhibition at Guild Hall in East Hampton.
 The book Alfredo De Vido (Ten Houses) by Michael J. Crosbie, Richard J. Wertheimer highlights some of his residential work.

-De Vido was the architect for the renovation of the circular Theaterama at Queens Theatre in Park, originally part of Philip Johnson's construction project for the 1964 World's Fair.
+De Vido was the architect for the renovation of the circular Theaterama at Queens Theatre in Park, originally part of Philip Johnson's New York State Pavilion for the 1964 World's Fair.
 The theatre was once decorated with the artworks including those of Andy Warhol and Robert Indiana.
 The circular theater was converted according to De Vido's plans into the 476-seat Queens Theater in the Park, a wonderful success according to Borough President Claire Shulman of Queens, who said she was an attendee at the 1939 World's Fair (held at the same site) as a little girl.

 De Vido's addition of four floors to the Brinckerhoff Carriage House in 1992, a victorian architecture building, was somewhat controversial for destroying the mansard roof.
 The work was done for the Allen-Stevenson School.